 Create a system message to inform your users about the purpose of your status dashboard and to set their expectations about how and when you will update it.
 The system message is shown directly above your status dashboard and is a great way to communicate important messages to your users and customers.

 Whenever events impact any of the services on your dashboard, you have the option of broadcasting notifications to your users and customers with information about the event.
 Customers are able to manage their own subscription preferences so they only receive the notifications relevant to them, via the channels they desire.
-StatusDashboard supports many different notification channels including API, Email, Hangouts (GSuite), RSS, Slack, SMS, Teams (O365), Twitter and Custom Webhooks.
+StatusDashboard supports many different notification channels including API, Email, Hangouts (GSuite), Slack, SMS, Teams (O365), Twitter and Custom Webhooks.